Learning Meta Representations of One-shot Relations for Temporal Knowledge Graph Link Prediction

-Though KGs are constructed with large-scale data, they still suffer from the problem of incompleteness \cite{DBLP:conf/naacl/MinGW0G13}.
-Hence, there has been extensive work aiming to propose KG reasoning models to infer the missing facts, i.e., the missing links, in KGs \cite{DBLP:conf/nips/BordesUGWY13,DBLP:conf/icml/TrouillonWRGB16,DBLP:conf/iclr/SunDNT19}.
+Though KGs are constructed with large-scale data, they still suffer from the problem of incompleteness \cite{min2013distant}.
+Hence, there has been extensive work aiming to propose KG reasoning models to infer the missing facts, i.e., the missing links, in KGs.
 Similar to KGs, TKGs are also known to be highly incomplete.
-This draws huge attention to developing methods for link inference in TKGs \cite{DBLP:conf/www/LeblayC18,Ma2019EmbeddingMF,DBLP:conf/iclr/LacroixOU20}.
-Most of these methods require a huge amount of data for all the relations to learn expressive representations, however, Xiong et al. \cite{DBLP:conf/emnlp/XiongYCGW18} and Mirtaheri et al. \cite{DBLP:conf/akbc/MirtaheriR0MG21} find that a large portion of KG and TKG relations are long-tail (i.e., these relations only occur for a handful of times), and this leads to the degenerated link inference performance of the existing KG and TKG reasoning methods.
-To tackle this problem, a line of few-shot learning (FSL) methods \cite{DBLP:conf/emnlp/XiongYCGW18,DBLP:conf/emnlp/ChenZZCC19,DBLP:conf/aaai/ZhangYHJLC20,DBLP:conf/emnlp/ShengGCYWLX20} employ the meta-learning framework and generalize the relational information from few-shot examples to all the link prediction (LP) queries.
-Based on these methods, Mirtaheri et al. \cite{DBLP:conf/akbc/MirtaheriR0MG21} develop a method aiming to alleviate these problems for TKGs by considering temporal dependencies between facts.
-They formulate the one-shot extrapolated LP task for TKGs and propose new datasets based on benchmark TKG databases ICEWS \cite{DVN/28075_2015} and GDELT \cite{leetaru2013gdelt}.
+This draws huge attention to developing TKG reasoning methods for link prediction (LP) on TKGs.
+While a lot of proposed methods focus on predicting the links in the interpolation setting \cite{leblay2018deriving,lacroixtensor,wu2020temp,jung2021learning,ding2022simple}, where they predict missing facts at the observed timestamps, another line of work pays attention to forecasting the TKG facts at the unobserved future timestamps and achieving extrapolation \cite{jin2020recurrent,zhu2021learning,han2021learning,han2021explainable}.
+Most of these methods require a huge amount of data associated with each relation to learn expressive relation representations, however, it has been found that a large portion of KG and TKG relations are sparse (i.e., these relations are long-tail and only occur for a handful of times) \cite{xiong2018one,mirtaheri2021oneshot}.
+This leads to the degenerated link inference performance of the traditional KG and TKG reasoning methods when they are predicting the links concerning sparse relations.
+To tackle this problem, a number of few-shot learning (FSL) methods \cite{xiong2018one,chen2019meta,zhang2020few,sheng2020adaptive} employ a meta-learning framework and learn to predict the unseen links concerning a sparse relation, given only very few observed KG facts associated to this relation.
+Based on these methods, \cite{mirtaheri2021oneshot} develops a method aiming to alleviate this problem for TKGs.
+It formulates the one-shot TKG extrapolated LP task for learning the sparse relations in TKGs and proposes new datasets for it.